 USTDA works with qualified project sponsors to facilitate the implementation of critical infrastructure and development initiatives.
-The agency's SSEA regional strategy emphasizes support for infrastructure projects in the priority countries of India, Vietnam, Indonesia, and the Philippines, and is increasingly targeting opportunities across the broader ASEAN and South Asian markets with limited focus on Pakistan, Thailand and Burma.
-USTDA's activities in SSEA concentrate on strategic sectors that offer the greatest opportunity for developmental and commercial impacts, namely clean energy, transportation and telecommunications.
-The program also showcases business opportunities for U.S. exporters, as well as the strategic priorities of the Obama administration across this diverse region.
-The following is an illustrative list of USTDA activities in South and Southeast Asia:
+The Agency's South and Southeast Asia (SSEA) regional strategy emphasizes support for infrastructure projects in the priority countries of India, Vietnam, Indonesia, Burma and the Philippines, and is increasingly targeting opportunities across the broader ASEAN and South Asian markets with limited focus on Pakistan and Thailand .
+USTDA's activities in SSEA concentrate on strategic sectors that offer the greatest opportunity for developmental and commercial impacts, namely clean energy, energy security, transportation and telecommunications.
+The program also showcases business opportunities for U.S. exporters, as well as the strategic priorities across this diverse region.

 USTDA in India

 Since 1992, the U.S. Trade and Development Agency has supported over 100 priority development projects in India with public and private sector sponsors.
-To date, USTDA's programs have helped to generate over $1.3 billion in U.S. exports.
-USTDA is instrumental in engaging U.S. companies in India's infrastructure development and modernization by facilitating technology transfer in key sectors.
+To date, USTDA's programs have helped to generate over $2 billion in U.S. exports.
+USTDA is instrumental in engaging U.S. companies in India's infrastructure development and modernization by facilitating the sharing of U.S. best practices and technologies in key sectors.
 Priorities for USTDA's program in India include energy and climate change, transportation (especially aviation), and information and communication technology.

 USTDA Success in India - To support the certification of GNSS technologies in the Indian national airspace, USTDA sponsored a visit to the U.S. for technical officials from the Directorate General of Civil Aviation (DGCA), the Airports Authority of India (AAI), and the Indian Space Research Organization (ISRO).
 As a direct result, U.S. companies have realized more than $39 million in exports of U.S. manufactured equipment and services to implement a state-of-the-art satellite-based Geo-Augmented Navigation Technology System (GAGAN) in India.